CBI busts racket falsely promising governorship, RS seats for Rs 100 crore | Law-Order

 - India

-The CBI has busted a multi-state racket of imposters and arrested four of them for allegedly attempting to cheat people of Rs 100 crore with false promises of Rajya Sabha seats and governorship, officials said.
+The CBI has claimed to have busted a multi-state job racket where plum posts like the governor of a state and member of Rajya Sabha were allegedly offered by a group of people at a price of Rs 100 crore.

+A special CBI court, however, has granted bail to all four people arrested by the agency.

-It is alleged that Bandgar was posing as a senior CBI officer and flaunting his ''connections'' with highly placed officials and had asked Boora, Arora, Khan and Naik to bring any sort of work that he could fix in lieu of payment of huge illegal gratification.
+It is alleged that Bandgar, who impersonated a senior CBI officer and flaunted his ''connections'' with highly placed officials, had asked Boora, Arora, Khan and Naik to bring any sort of work that he could fix in lieu of payment of huge illegal gratification.

-They conspired with ''the sole ulterior motive of cheating private persons by falsely assuring them for the arrangement of seats in Rajya Sabha, appointment as governor, appointment as chairman in different government-run organisations under central government ministries and departments against huge pecuniary consideration,'' the FIR alleged.
+They conspired with ''the sole ulterior motive of cheating private persons by falsely assuring them of arrangement of seats in Rajya Sabha, appointment as governor, appointment as chairman in different government-run organizations under central government ministries and departments against huge pecuniary consideration,'' the FIR alleged.

-The agency came to know through its source that Boora discussed with Bandgar how the latter's purported connection with high-ranking officials who play ''pivotal roles'' in appointments be exploited to get the work done.
+The agency came to know through its sources that Boora discussed with Bandgar how the latter's purported connections with high-ranking officials playing ''pivotal roles'' in appointments could be exploited to get the work done.

-It surfaced that the accused were attempting to cheat people by falsely assuring them of candidature for Rajya Sabha against a huge consideration to the tune of Rs 100 crores, the FIR alleged.
+It surfaced that the accused were attempting to cheat people by falsely assuring them of candidature for Rajya Sabha against a huge consideration to the tune of Rs 100 crore, the FIR stated.

 The CBI received information that they would drop names of senior bureaucrats and political functionaries to impress clients approaching them for some work either directly or through middlemen like Abhishek Boora, it stated.